projectbtle/argXtract/README.md

 ## Output
 An individual JSON file is generated per analysed file, and all such output JSONs are placed within the `output` directory.
 The SHA256 hash of the file is used as the name for the output file.

-## Notes
-SVCXtract avoids internal loops within the Reset Handler.
-Including these elements would not add much information in general, and would significantly increase analysis time.
-If there is a use case for including them, please let us know by raising an issue.